-There is never a charge to you to use our services or book an appointment.
-To assist you in selecting the right surgery for you, we have included authenticate reviews from former patients, along with useful informational articles.
+There is never a charge for you to use our services or book an appointment.
+To assist you in selecting the right surgery for you, we have included authentic reviews from former patients, along with useful informational articles.

 All the clinics listed on our website warranty any work carried out by your selected dental surgeons.
 By booking through Dental Departures, you have the added assurance of knowing that any treatment you undergo will be performed by a quality-checked dental surgeon.
 You have peace of mind of knowing that in the unlikely event of a complication or other concern, we are there to provide a solution and rectify any issues you might experience.

 Due to the diverse ethnicities and backgrounds evident in Kuala Lumpur, many languages are spoken, including the national languages of Bahasa Malaysia, Cantonese, Hokkien, Teochew and Hakka.
 English speakers have no fear: as a result of longtime British occupation, English is widely spoken, particularly in medical and business environments.
 English is taught throughout Malaysia's education system.

 The official currency Kuala Lumpur is the Malaysian Ringgit.
 Cash, of course, is always welcome.
 While debit and credit cards are generally accepted, you may be charged a handling fee of 3-4%.
 Travellers' checks are also accepted, and ATM's can be found all over town.
 You can exchange your home currency for local currency at any of the numerous FOREX stations throughout the city.